Entanglement Hamiltonian and effective temperature of non-Hermitian quantum spin ladders: Introduction

 In this paper, we show that Eq.~\eqref{eq:RDM} remains valid for non-Hermitian Hamiltonians.
-This implies that the ancilla trick used in finite-temperature algorithms~\cite{Feiguin_2005,ancilla:Verstraete,ancilla:Vidal} is also expected to be effective for non-Hermitian quantum systems.
 In the next section, we briefly introduce non-Hermitian quantum mechanics and describe the non-Hermitian Hamiltonian for the spin-1/2 ladder.